Jaco Pastorius: Legacy

-The legacy of Jaco Pastorius is one of the most impactful in the world of electric bass in jazz and in general for every genre, despite his flawed and controversial latter years, although as time passed, his work began to be more appreciated by musicians.
-Known for his solo career with the self-titled album Jaco Pastorius, the track "Donna Lee" is remembered as showcasing his feel and speed on the electric bass, a level of skill which had not been seen before.
+The legacy of Jaco Pastorius is one of the most impactful in the world of electric bass in jazz and in general for every genre, and as time passed, his work began to be more appreciated by musicians.
+Known for his solo career with the self-titled album Jaco Pastorius, the track "Donna Lee" is remembered as showcasing his prowess, feel and speed on the electric bass, a level of skill which had not been seen before.
+He mentions in an interview that the hardest part of playing Donna Lee "is just to get the strings I’m not playing to shut up."
 In his contributions to Weather Report, he is remembered for his precise and fast bass lines, played with flash and gusto.
 The fact that he entered the music scene at the age of only 16 has inspired future musicians.
-Jaco's legacy, while having some aspects that many find to be negative, shows his skill and trailblazing in the world of jazz and electric bass performance.
+Jaco's legacy shows his skill and trailblazing in the world of jazz and electric bass performance.

 Many rock and metal bassists have expressed their admiration for Pastorius, or have cited him as an influence or inspiration to their playing.
 These bass players include Jeff Ament (Pearl Jam), Michael Anthony (Van Halen, Chickenfoot and Sammy Hagar and the Circle), Frank Bello (Anthrax), Rex Brown (Pantera and Down), Chris Chaney (AC/DC, Jane's Addiction and Slash), Tim Commerford (Rage Against the Machine and Audioslave), Steve Di Giorgio (Testament, Sadus and Death), David Ellefson (Megadeth), Flea (Red Hot Chili Peppers), Tony Franklin (The Firm and Blue Murder), John Myung (Dream Theater), Paulo Jr. (Sepultura), Billy Sheehan (The Winery Dogs, David Lee Roth, Mr. Big and Sons of Apollo), Jeroen Paul Thesseling (Pestilence and Obscura), Robert Trujillo (Metallica), Joey Vera (Armored Saint, Fates Warning and Mercyful Fate), and Alex Webster (Cannibal Corpse).

 Family

 Jaco Pastorius met Tracy Lee Sexton in the late 1960s, and the couple wed in August 1970.
 They welcomed a daughter, Mary Pastorius, in December of that year, and a son, John Francis Pastorius IV, in 1973.
 The composition "Portrait of Tracy", which appears on the 1976 album Jaco Pastorius, is named after Tracy Lee.
 The marriage ended in the late 1970s, with their divorce becoming final in early 1979.

-In July of 1979 Pastorius married girlfriend Ingrid Horn-Müller at Tikal Temple III in Tikal, Guatemala.
+In July 1979 Pastorius married girlfriend Ingrid Horn-Müller at Tikal Temple III in Tikal, Guatemala.
 Twin sons, Julius and Felix Pastorius, were born in 1982.
 The marriage ended in 1985.

 Mary Pastorius is a singer, songwriter and musician.
 She released an album From Then Until Almost Now in 2007, featuring her brother John Pastorius on drums and cousin David Pastorius as bassist and co-writer.
-Felix Pastorius is a bassist and bandleader, credited on the album A Rise in the Road by Yellowjackets, and on several albums as a member of the Jeff Coffin Mu'tet.
+Felix Pastorius is a bassist and bandleader, credited on the album A Rise in the Road by Yellowjackets, on several albums as a member of the Jeff Coffin Mu'tet, and as a member of A$AP Rocky's band.